ch16 Example of the man of God explains how the man of God is to be an example of what God wants from all of us.

 There is a popular concept that goes something like this, “don’t put your eyes on men, but on God.”
 Actually this is not biblical, because God insists that those who minister, preach, teach, or direct activities in the church absolutely have to be exemplary men of God.
 This means that the “official” requirement for a person to minister is that he “be a man of God,” consciously complying with the requirements that God imposes.
 We should demand this and uphold this.
 In other words, many will complain that the standards of God are too hard for them to fulfill.
 “Nobody can fulfill these standards”, they say.
 But to stop this, God insists that every church have at least one man of God over the church, and these be official ministers, visible, and in front of the work in every aspect so that they personally live the example of what a man of God is to be.
 It can be done.

 1Peter 5:1-4 (To) the elders which are among you… Feed (pastor) the flock of God which is among you, taking the oversight thereof, not by constraint, but willingly; not for filthy lucre, but of a ready mind; Neither as being lords over God’s heritage, but being ensamples to the flock… chief Shepherd.

 What Peter is exhorts that there are requirements for the leaders of the church (the elders) who are the ones who pastor (feeding the flock), that they have to be personal examples of Christ in their personal life.
 Peter refers to this person as one of the “pastors” under the “Chief Shepherd.”
-God is highly interested in there being a good godly example of a man of God who has submitted himself to the standards of God in order to provide a personal example to the people of God.
-Moreover the flock should consider these people examples in order to imitate their faith (Heb 13:7 on the front of this tract), and an absolute requirement for leadership.
+God is highly interested in their being a good, godly example of a man of God who has submitted himself to the standards of God in order to provide a personal example to the people of God.
+Moreover, the flock should consider these people examples in order to imitate their faith (Heb 13:7 on the front of this tract), and an absolute requirement for leadership.

 Marking what is Bad